Igalia/snabb/src/program/lwaftr/doc/README.continuous-integration.md

 # Continuous integration

-The Snabb project has a continuous integration lab, described in [the docs] (http://snabbco.github.io/#snabblab).
+The Snabb project has a continuous integration lab - the SnabbLab - described in [the Snabb docs](http://snabbco.github.io/#snabblab).
 The lab servers are used for checking correctness and performance of Snabb branches, before merging them into the master branch.

-The servers are handled by an [instance](https://hydra.snabb.co/) of [Hydra](https://nixos.org/hydra/), the continuous integration system of the [NixOS](http://nixos.org/) operating system, which the servers run.
+The servers are handled by [Hydra](https://nixos.org/hydra/), the continuous integration system of the [NixOS](http://nixos.org/) operating system, which the servers run.

-The code in the [snabblab-nixos](https://github.com/snabblab/snabblab-nixos) repo defines the Hydra jobs that are run by Snabb's Hydra, as well as the reports generated from the job results.
+The code in the [snabblab-nixos](https://github.com/snabblab/snabblab-nixos) repo defines the Hydra jobs that are run by [Snabb's Hydra instance] (https://hydra.snabb.co/).
+It also defines the reports generated from the job results.

 ## lwAftr benchmarks

-[One of the projects](https://hydra.snabb.co/project/igalia) on Snabb's Hydra hosts the lwAftr CI benchmarks.
+[One of the projects](https://hydra.snabb.co/project/igalia) on Snabb's Hydra instance hosts the lwAftr CI benchmarks.
 Three jobsets are currently defined:

 - [lwaftr-bare](https://hydra.snabb.co/jobset/igalia/lwaftr-bare) runs the
   `snabb lwaftr bench` command, which executes lwAftr benchmarks with no